-UC San Diego Health System is equipped with some of the world’s most advanced technology for the treatment of brain tumors and neurospinal disorders, including the Varian Trilogy linear accelerator for stereotactic radiosurgery (SRS).
+UC San Diego Health is equipped with some of the world’s most advanced technology for the treatment of brain tumors and neurospinal disorders, including the Varian Trilogy linear accelerator for stereotactic radiosurgery (SRS).

 Stereotactic radiosurgery is a form of radiation therapy that concentrates high doses of radiation on very precise areas.
 Unlike other forms of radiation therapy, stereotactic radiosurgery better focuses the radiation beams on abnormal cells, limiting damage to of nearby healthy tissue.
 This is particularly important in the brain.

 Depending on the case, treatment may be delivered in a single treatment or a limited number of treatment sessions.

 Varian Trilogy technology uses an optically-based infrared camera system to guide the radiation beams.
 This limits the need to use a special frame connected to the skull to stabilize the head.

 The Varian Trilogy performs the complete range of radiotherapy techniques, including intensity-modulated radiation therapy (IMRT), image-guided radiation therapy (IGRT) and planar and cone-beam CT imaging for in-treatment imaging and progress evaluation.
 This flexibility allows our radiation oncologists to determine the treatment approach most appropriate for each patient.
 Read more about SRS, including IMRT and IGRT, below, or see Types of Radiation Therapy.

 When the therapeutic value of X-rays was discovered in the late 19th century, radiotherapy, as it was called, was used for a wide variety of cancers.
 An important limitation, however, was the X-ray machines’ inability to produce high-energy, deeply penetrating beams.
 Patients receiving early forms of radiotherapy would risk damage to the skin and tissues surrounding the abnormal cells being treated.